 A full programme of Orkney and other tours is now available for 2022 please click here.

 A pair of white-tailed (sea) eagles has attempted to nest on the island of Hoy since 2015.
 Hoy always features in our itineraries and there is always a good chance of seeing the birds.
 I’m delighted to report that 2 chicks fledged successfully in 2018 for the first time in 145 years!
 The pair then started the 2019 season with another 2 chicks but sadly the smaller one died in the poor weather of early June, though the remaining chick fledged successfully.
 She was subsequently named Grizelda (Old Norse for ‘shield maiden’!) by the local primary schoolchildren.
 I’m pleased to report that the pair fledged two more chicks in 2020, which is fantastic news!
 The news from 2021 is unfortunately less favourable in that one bird is missing, probably the male, and the female is wandering around with one of her juveniles, which isn’t ideal.
 Let’s hope an uattached bird wanders by.
 For information on Orkney’s sea eagles please click here.

 For a self-catering holiday for couples at the Peedie House, part of Gerraquoy Organic Farm, please click here for details.

 Steve has completed a ‘World Host’ customer-service training course, in order to maintain both Orcadian Wildlife’s and the Peedie House self-catering’s highest standards of customer care.

-Our 2021 schedule (18th season of operation) is now AVAILABLE and includes other tours as listed below.
+Our 2022 schedule (19th season of operation) is now AVAILABLE and includes other tours as listed below.
 Small group size is one of our strengths, typically in 2022 in Orkney to 5 persons only as we switch to an Electric Vehicle as part of our carbon emission reduction plan (for more details click here).
 To view our schedule please click here.
 Please look at our testimonials (also to the right of the page) or check out our Trip Advisor page – we offer relaxed, tailor-made wildlife and activity holidays for small groups of people.
 Prices are all-inclusive of accommodation, transport within Orkney (or elsewhere), meals and guiding, and may be found on the ‘Wildlife Tours Availability‘ tab.

 2021 tours in Orkney are as follows: